Facelift Surgery in Toronto

 - Discuss the procedure and any related procedures

 - Provide recommendations based on your needs and goals

-Complementary Procedure: Eyelid Blepharoplasty Surgery
+Additional Procedure: Eyelid Blepharoplasty Surgery

 Eyelid surgery is the most common procedure done with a facelift.
 In fact, these procedures are performed together more often than not.
 While a facelift focuses on the cheeks, jowls and neck area, eyelid surgery addresses other issues that may affect your appearance.